Congratulations! Passing the GED® test and getting your certification can open a future filled with new opportunities!

 *Remember you need to register AND to take and pass the admission test AND pay tuition to be enrolled and in class.

 Follow us on Facebook for updates.

-The admission test for new students (or those who want to reenter the program) will be on the first days of August/January.
+The admission test for new students (or those who want to reenter the program) will be on the November/December and July/August.
 You will receive an email to schedule your admission test date.
 We can only offer a few days so make sure you enroll as soon as possible and do not miss your exam.

 Please park in the parking lot across the creek.
 Please bring a picture ID (passport/matricula consular/driver licence) + pencil and eraser with you.
 STUDY.
 We highly recommend you prepare for this test.
 It will increase your chances to pass and to qualify for advanced classes, which go faster.
 Check out our resources page.
 All these recommendations will help you be more successful in your exam.

 In an effort to better serve you and faculty members, we will evaluate your academic level by subject area.
 This evaluation will allow us to have more homogeneous classes and provide teaching methods that adjust according to your academic needs.
 Please note that you should take this exam in the language you would score the highest.
 We will incorporate a typing test that day also.